Skip to product information

 The leaf buds are like little brown torpedoes in shape which fatten and unfurl beautifully over the course of a few days to a delicate light green fluttery leaf, which gradually matures to mid green before turning autumnal coloured and eventually into a solid copper colour.
 Leaves are mostly held on the tree or hedge in winter (though some will drop) which is a process called marcescens.

 Not really a “flowering” species, it nevertheless does have male and female flowers on the same plant.
-Male flowers are little catkins and female flowers are little green flowers in pairs protected by a cup which becomes woody and holds one or two beech “nuts” called “beechmast” which cover the ground in autumn in beech woodlands and are eaten by squirrels, birds, and mice.
+Male flowers are little catkins and female flowers are little green flowers in pairs protected by a cup like a spiny husk, which becomes woody and holds one or two beech “nuts” called “beechmast” which cover the ground in autumn in beech woodlands and are eaten by squirrels, birds, and mice.

 The bark is quite smooth and grey in colour.